SidOfc/mkdx/ISSUE_TEMPLATE.md

-Hello there, thanks for reporting an issue!
+Hello there, thanks for reporting an issue or requesting a feature!
+If you want to add a feature, you won't need this template.
+Just provide a clear description of what you want and include an example of how this works in practice.

-This template will help you fill out all the needed information, simply replace the [TEMPLATE] data with actual information and fill out the checkboxes and you're good to go :)
+If you're opening a bug report,this template will help you fill out all the needed information, simply replace the [TEMPLATE] data with actual information, fill out the checkboxes and include any information you find useful and you're good to go!
+Please take the time to add the appropiate labels to the issue / request (bug for issues, feature-request for features, question for other questions), thanks in advance!
-Of course, feel free to add extended information as well, you're not limited to this template alone.
-Also, please take the time to add the BUG label to the issue, thanks in advance!
 When you're done, don't forget to re-read and remove dummy texts like this paragraph.

 **OS type**: